connectedcars/docs/multi-market-integrations.md

 You must:

 * Select the correct service account based on the `organizationKey`.
-* Authenticate using the correct `authDomain` for that organization.
+* Authenticate using the correct `authApiDomain` for that organization.
 * Send GraphQL queries to the correct `apiDomain`.
 * Never reuse tokens across different `organizationKeys`.